MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-In our case we did not make use of any configuration tools such as hydra.
-However, we do recognize the importance of keeping clear documentation of the setup of each experiments.
-In the ideal case we would utilize hydra to build configuration files containing hyperparameter values and load them in the script, and then incorporating them into the script with predefined and consistent naming convention.
-For every experimental run we also implement logging to keep record of outputs from each experiment so that we know the timeline and how exactly the models are being trained on.
+In our case, we did not make use of any configuration tools such as hydra.
+However, we do recognize the importance of keeping clear documentation of the setup of each experiment.
+In the ideal case, we would utilize hydra to build configuration files containing hyperparameter values and load them in the script, and then incorporate them into the script with the predefined and consistent naming convention.
+For every experimental run, we also implement logging to keep a record of outputs from each experiment so that we know the timeline and how exactly the models are being trained.
 To reproduce a specific experiment one would have to load in the specific configurations corresponding to that experiment and incorporate the hyperparameters into the same script.

 ### Question 14